Reverse Osmosis Water Benefits

 Tap water toxicity is no longer a concern

 Yes, reverse osmosis also leads to good minerals such as iron and magnesium being filtered out.
+This is another of the many Benefits Of Filtering Water.
 These minerals can be obtained from other food sources or supplements fairly easily.
 On the other hand, toxicity in tap water which hasn’t been reverse filtered is of major concern.
 Lead and arsenic have frequently been found flowing through the tap in random samples throughout the globe.
 These toxins are not presents in reverse-filtered water.

 Cryptosporidium is caught in the filtering system